How Einstein's Equation Emerges From CFT$_2$: RG equation and Klein-Gordon equation

 precisely the RG equation (\ref{eq:S_RG}).

-\underline{Covariant Klein-Gordon equation in CFT} Usually the entanglement entropy is computed by using the replica method, and the R\'{e}nyi entropy is determined by the partition function of the replicated manifold.
-It is generally believed that the replicated partition function equals the correlation function of twisted operators,
+\underline{Covariant Klein-Gordon equation in CFT} Usually the entanglement entropy is computed by using the replica method.
+The R\'{e}nyi entropy is determined by the partition function of the replicated manifold.
+The replicated partition function equals the correlation function of twisted operators,